lux-org/lux/doc/source/advanced/datatype.rst

 ---
 ID data type describes identifier columns, such as zip code, product or user ID.
 Typically, columns that are detected as ID data type do not contain a lot of useful information and should not be plotted.
-For example, in the code snipped below, we see that the column `enrolee_id` has numerical data, it is categorized as an `ID` data type, so no visualizations correspond to it.
+For example, in the code snipped below, we see that the column :code:`enrolee_id` has numerical data, it is categorized as an :code:`ID` data type, so no visualizations correspond to it.

 .. code-block:: python